Honda Fit Insurance Rates

 Rates are averaged for all Honda Fit models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Affordable Honda Fit Insurance
+How to Shop for the Best Honda Fit Insurance

-- Increasing policy deductibles can save around $325 each year
+- Increasing deductibles could save as much as $325 each year

 Wondering why are Hondas expensive to insure?
 If your rates are high, it’s likely because of your age or driving record.
 If you want to know what are the cheapest cars to insure for your age and driving record, shop around for rates.